 business; enormous discounts below list prices do not exist, except for the least expensive starter sets.

-Model train shows are a great place to see operating layouts and new and used merchandise from a large number of dealers.
+Model train shows are a great place to see operating layouts and buy new and used merchandise from a large number of dealers.
 There probably is a show near you at least once a year.
 Many traveling shows are organized by Greenberg Shows.
 The Train Collectors Association (TCA) organizes a huge show twice a year in York, Pennsylvania.
 In the Rochester, New York, area, the Rochester Institute of Technology hosts the Tiger Tracks Train Show each December.

 There are two auction houses that specialize just in toy trains: Stout Auctions and NETTE.

 I have found the grading of trains by these houses to be reliable, and winning bids usually reflect true market value.
 Grading and prices at other auction houses can be highly variable.
 If you can't attend live auctions in person, I have had good experience with using LiveAuctioneers to place bids on items before or during auctions.
 Search on "Lionel" at the site to find upcoming model train auctions.

 Pre-War, Post-War, and Modern Eras